 The golden age of Chinese furniture design

 With the rapid increase in urban population during the Ming rule, the demand for craftwork (but also all other goods) continued to increase.
-The craftsmen begin working together in guilds, but also started influencing each other in less formal ways, which all resulted in the emergence of a unique style which became characteristic for the Ming China.
+The craftsmen begin working together in guilds but also started influencing each other in less formal ways, which all resulted in the emergence of a unique style that became characteristic for Ming China.

 The same was true for furniture design and chair design more specifically, which is the topic of primary interest for us.
 In this field, the philosophical approach to craftsmanship resulted in unique shapes and forms marked by a continuous horizon of lines meeting in the chair back and flowing to the curved hand-rests in an aesthetical expression known in china as yuanhun which roughly translates to roundness or wholeness.
 The typical Ming-style round-back armchair is a typical example of this approach.

 In traditional Chinese design, these elements were decorated with symbolic elements, like a sceptre which symbolises power and good fortune, or a specific position of the armrests which represents honour.
 Even the form of the chair itself was considered to be a symbolic representation of the philosophical concept known as tianuyan defang which can be translated to ‘round heaven and square earth’.
 But, even more important to our question here, Chinese merchants started exporting these chairs as early as the 17th century and so they found their way into Europe.

 European designers quickly began emulating these traditional Chinese chairs, although with no initial success.
 The elegance of this specific form was recognised only three centuries later, in the mid-century years, more specifically in the 1940s when two iconic designs inspired by traditional Chinese chairs reached the public and captivated the imagination of millions – China chair and Wishbone chair, both of them designed by a master carpenter and innovator in the field of furniture design, Hans J. Wegner.